Beyond Visibility: A Method of Inquiry

 African Art in Venice Forum 2026

-The opening breakfast, on Tuesday 5 May 2026, at Hotel Monaco & Grand Canal, Venice will be co-hosted by Strauss & Co and the Smithsonian and will bring together artists, curators, scholars, collectors, and institutional representatives.
-This will be followed by the African Art in Venice Forum, a day of talks and moments of encounter and exchange
+The opening breakfast, on Tuesday 5 May 2026, at Hotel Monaco & Grand Canal, Venice, will bring together artists, curators, scholars, collectors, and institutional representatives.
+This will be followed by the African Art in Venice Forum, a day of talks and moments of encounter and exchange.

-The 2026 edition is themed around Beyond Visibility: A Method of Inquiry.
+The 2026 edition of the Forum is themed around Beyond Visibility: A Method of Inquiry.

-“African art is approached not as a closed or segmented field, but as a living and evolving one, shaped by overlapping temporalities, multiple cultural affiliations, and practices that often resist fixed categorisation” continued Neri Torcello, founder and co-head of African Art in Venice Forum.
+“African art is approached not as a closed or segmented field, but as a living and evolving one, shaped by overlapping temporalities, multiple cultural affiliations, and practices that often resist fixed categorisation,” explains Neri Torcello, founder and co-head of African Art in Venice Forum.

-Working alongside exhibitions and curatorial research, the African Art in Venice Forum extends the conversations initiated within institutional contexts into a broader discursive space.
+Working alongside exhibitions and curatorial research, the African Art in Venice Forum extends the conversations initiated within institutional contexts into a broader discourse.

-“In doing so, it affirms Beyond Visibility as a method of inquiry—one that values collaboration, sustained dialogue, and mutual listening as essential tools for engaging African art in the present”, continues Neri Torcello.
+“In doing so, it affirms Beyond Visibility as a method of inquiry—one that values collaboration, sustained dialogue, and mutual listening as essential tools for engaging African art in the present,” concludes Neri Torcello.

 Further details on the Forum’s program will be announced shortly.
 Details of previous Forum talks and speakers can be found on https://www.aavforum.com/